fcambus/telize/README.md

 ## Installation

-Copy `timezone.conf` in the Nginx configuration files directory.
+Copy `timezone.conf` and `timezone-offset.conf` in the Nginx configuration files directory.

-Edit `nginx.conf` to include `timezone.conf` and to add directives specifying the path to the GeoIP database files, within the http block.
+Edit `nginx.conf` to include `timezone.conf`, `timezone-offset.conf` and to add directives specifying the path to the GeoIP database files, within the http block.

 #### For IPv4 support only :